Neyman–Pearson lemma: Application in economics

 A variant of the Neyman–Pearson lemma has found an application in the seemingly unrelated domain of the economics of land value.
 One of the fundamental problems in consumer theory is calculating the demand function of the consumer given the prices.
 In particular, given a heterogeneous land-estate, a price measure over the land, and a subjective utility measure over the land, the consumer's problem is to calculate the best land parcel that they can buy – i.e. the land parcel with the largest utility, whose price is at most their budget.
 It turns out that this problem is very similar to the problem of finding the most powerful statistical test, and so the Neyman–Pearson lemma can be used.

 Uses in electrical engineering

 The Neyman–Pearson lemma is quite useful in electronics engineering, namely in the design and use of radar systems, digital communication systems, and in signal processing systems.

 In radar systems, the Neyman–Pearson lemma is used in first setting the rate of missed detections to a desired (low) level, and then minimizing the rate of false alarms, or vice versa.

 Neither false alarms nor missed detections can be set at arbitrarily low rates, including zero.
 All of the above goes also for many systems in signal processing.

 Uses in particle physics

-The Neyman–Pearson lemma is applied to the construction of analysis-specific likelihood-ratios, used to e.g. test for signatures of new physics against the nominal Standard Model prediction in proton-proton collision datasets collected at the LHC.
+The Neyman–Pearson lemma is applied to the construction of analysis-specific likelihood-ratios, used to e.g. test for signatures of new physics against the nominal Standard Model prediction in proton–proton collision datasets collected at the LHC.

+Discovery of the lemma

+The work that led to the lemma started around 1927.
+Neyman later wrote about this in a book chapter:

+Neyman described the actual discovery of the lemma as follows.
+Paragraph breaks have been inserted.